sa1181405/n00bz-writeups-2024/Blockchain/Shop/Shop.md

 ![coollolmenowstory1.png](coollolmenowstory1.png)

+**UPDATE 08/08/2024: Apparently it was NOT a server side issue, it is a client side issue.
+Due to CORS being enabled by default on all browsers, the RPC url won't connect on remix.
+All you have to do is disable CORS and it should connect remotely on remix.**

 My thought went to begging to the admins to allow http requests!

 Lets say, it ended with this message: